-- Tag Requirements: Must be used with a valid GEAR TAG (see pg.
-28).
-Properly-marked buoys or floats qualify as valid gear tags.
-Gear tags must be attached within 3 feet of the first hook at each end of the trotline and are valid for 10 days after the date set out. - Construction and Design Restrictions: May not have more than 50 hooks on any one trotline. - Placement and Location Restrictions: Trotlines may not be used in: - Community Fishing Lakes (see pg.
-28 for definition) - Reservoirs or sections of rivers lying totally within the boundaries of a state park - Bellwood Lake in Smith County - Boerne City Lake in Kendall County - Canyon Lake Project #6 in Lubbock County - Dixieland Reservoir in Cameron County - Fayette County Reservoir in Fayette County
+Must be used with a valid GEAR TAG (pg.
+99).
+Properlymarked buoys or floats qualify as valid gear tags.
+Gear tags must be attached within 3 feet of the first hook at each end of the trotline and are valid for 10 days after the date set out.

+Trotline (Freshwater) Construction and Design Restrictions

+May not have more than 50 hooks on any one trotline.

+Trotlines (Freshwater) Placement and Location Restrictions

+- Trotlines may not be used in the following: - Community Fishing Lakes (definition, pg.
+98) - \cdot Lake Bryan in Brazos County - Reservoirs or sections of rivers lying totally within the boundaries of state park

+- · Bellwood Lake in Smith County

+- Boerne City Lake in Kendall County

+- · Canyon Lake Project #6 in Lubbock County

+- · Dixieland Reservoir in Cameron County

+- \cdot South Concho River from Lone Wolf dam to Bell Street dam

-- Gibbons Creek Reservoir in Grimes County
+- · Gibbons Creek Reservoir in Grimes County

-- Lake Bastrop in Bastrop County
+- · Lake Bastrop in Bastrop County

-- Lake Bryan in Brazos County

-- Lakes Coffee Mill and Davy Crockett in Fannin County
+- · Lakes Coffee Mill and Davy Crockett in Fannin County

-- Lake Naconiche in Nacogdoches County
+- · Lake Naconiche in Nacogdoches County

 - Lake Pflugerville in Travis County

-- North Concho River from O.C.
+- · North Concho River from O.C.
 Fisher dam to the Bell Street dam

-- Pinkston Reservoir in Shelby County

-- South Concho River from Lone Wolf dam to Bell Street dam

 - Tankersley Reservoir in Titus County

-- Wheeler Branch Reservoir in Somervell County
+- · Wheeler Branch Reservoir in Somervell County

+Trotlines in SALT WATER

-TROTLINES IN SALT WATER - No more than one trotline may be used per fisherman.
+No more than one trotline may be used per angler.